-Council Member Rodriguez thanked the people on the Tourism Commission that volunteered to join and noted that in looking at their resumes he found retired educators, veterans, local event sponsors, Docs Watering Hole, retired clergy person; therefore, he is glad that people are getting involved, which is very much needed.
-He added that the City is behind in this part or when it comes to this, but the City is the Hummingbird Capital of the United States, the home of Buffalo Soldiers; therefore, the City needs to capitalize on that and show the world how good the City and County is.
+Council Member Rodriguez thanked the people on the Tourism Commission, who volunteered to join, and noted that in looking at their resumes he found retired educators, veterans, local event sponsors, Docs Watering Hole, and a retired clergy person; therefore, he is glad that people are getting involved, which is very much needed.
+He added that the City is behind on this part and noted that the City is the Hummingbird Capital of the United States, the home of Buffalo Soldiers; therefore, the City needs to capitalize on that and show the world how good the City and County are.
 He once again thanked the Tourism Commissioners for helping it grow and volunteering to help the community.

-Council Member Landry stated is good to be able to share with the City's Sister City, Cananea, Sonora, Mexico and be able to help them in that capacity.
-Council Member Rodriguez noted that those vehicles have AC, but may need some paint, or a battery, but they are not too bad.
+Council Member Landry stated that it is good to be able to share with the City's Sister City, Cananea, Sonora, Mexico and to be able to help them in that capacity.
+Council Member Rodriguez noted that these vehicles have AC, but may need some paint, or a battery, but they are not too bad.
 Lastly, he stated that the City of Sierra Vista a is not giving them junk.